Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Numerical experiments

 \section{Numerical experiments}

 As the first two examples, we investigate the mixing and response properties of two chaotic maps.
 Even though the theoretical results presented above apply to continuous time stochastic dynamical systems, the situation for maps is similar, if not easier, as there is no time-sampling of trajectories associated with it.
-As a matter of fact, all the spectral decomposition formulas hold when the eigenvalues $\lambda_k$, see equation \eqref{eq: eigenvalues Kolmo}, are evaluated with $\Delta t = 1$.
+In fact, all the spectral decomposition formulas hold when the eigenvalues $\lambda_k$, see equation \eqref{eq: eigenvalues Kolmo}, are evaluated with $\Delta t = 1$.

 In each of the cases investigated below, we take the luxury of observing the full phase space of the system.
-This avoids the complication of using time-delayed observations.
-It has been recently shown that if one uses time-delayed observations in stochastic systems the usual EDMD has to be amended to avoid biases \cite{WannerMezic2022}.
 In all the below examples, the EDMD-reconstructed statistical properties have been compared to numerical experiments obtained on a different dataset than the one employed for EDMD.
-Code for the numerical experiments can be found at \url{https://github.com/niccozagli/Koopmanism_Response_Theory}.
+Code for the numerical experiments can be found at \url{https://github.com/niccozagli/KoopmanismResponse}.